Electric Eel Shock: Sugoi Indeed

 Electric Eel Shock joined Sellaband on 2 May 2008 to raise the funds to record their next album.
 On 25 June 2008 after 55 days the band successfully raised $50,000.

 The press release describes Sugoi Indeed as an album full of classic rock hand-crafted in Japan.
-Attie Bauw, (Judas Priest, Scorpions) who produced the last two EES albums, was at the controls again, only this time he engineered the basic tracks and Electric Eel Shock took the production reins on the album themselves.
+Attie Bauw, who produced the last two EES albums, was at the controls again, only this time he engineered the basic tracks and Electric Eel Shock took the production reins on the album themselves.

 The album was licensed to several labels around the world and was released in October 2009.

 Crowdfunding

-Electric Eel Shock has always had strong support from their fans and became one of the first bands without previous significant record label success to fully embrace crowdfunding.
+Electric Eel Shock has strong support from their fans and became one of the first bands without previous significant record label success to fully embrace crowdfunding.
 In 2004 they raised £10,000 from 100 fans (the Samurai 100) by offering them guestlist for life.
 Two years later they became the fastest band to raise the 50,000 budget through SellaBand.
-The album Sugoi Indeed, has been licensed to Universal Records in Japan and various independent labels around the world.
+The album Sugoi Indeed has been licensed to Universal Records in Japan and various independent labels around the world.

 EES and their UK based manager Bob Slayer became consultants on first SellaBand and later PledgeMusic.
-Having played an important role in establishing the viability and model for Crowd Funding in music they have now launched their own crowd funding site Fan-Bo.com.
-Launched in June 2012 Fan-Bo is a place where fans of Japanese pop culture can support independent bands, artists, writers and other creatives.
+Having played an important role in establishing the viability and model for crowdfunding in music, they have now launched their own crowd funding site Fan-Bo.com.
+Launched in June 2012, Fan-Bo is a place where fans of Japanese pop culture can support independent bands, artists, writers and other creatives.